Corruption13/Scraper-Scripts/README.md

 A sraper that fetches the absolute and relative gene expression values of all gene subspecies in the Salmonella Compendium.

-**NOTE: This scraper is not open source - it is a licenced and paid product that is protected and owned by the S Sandeep Pillai ©**
+**NOTE: This scraper is not open source - it is a licenced and paid product that is protected and owned by Mr S Sandeep Pillai ©**

 ## Dependencies